Raşit Öztaş: Biography

 After representing Turkey in the London Olympics in 1948, he returned to Ankara to do his reserve officer military duty.
 Before he started his military duty, his commanders asked him to stay in the military to train successful sports people like himself, but he preferred to go to Gaziler Tepesi where he was appointed as a reserve officer and to do his national duty there.

 After he completed his national duty as a reserve officer, Raşit Öztaş was appointed to a sugar factory as a manager.

 When he was in his fourth year of university, Raşit Öztaş married Azize Oztas who was a student at Eskisehir-Mahmudiye-Cifteler Village Institute teachers training school.
-They had three children, Atilla, Gulden and Ulku, and later three grandchildren.
+They had three children, Atilla, Gulden and Ulku, and later three grandchildren. Öztaş died prior to 2013.